| 1. Fruitlands Museum Explore this 210-acre landscapehousing five collections: the 1820’s

 thetrustees.org/place/

-the world, the MFA is home to over
+One of the largest art museums inthe world, the MFA is home to over

 450,000 works of art.
 From ancient